Courage (Celine Dion song)

-"Courage" is a song recorded by Canadian singer Celine Dion for her twelfth English-language studio album, Courage (2019).
+"Courage" is a song by Canadian singer Celine Dion from her twelfth English-language studio album, Courage (2019).
 It was written by Stephan Moccio, Erik Alcock and Liz Rodrigues, and produced by Moccio.
 "Courage" was released as a digital download on 18 September 2019.
 On the same day, Dion embarked on her Courage World Tour, where she performed the song.
-"Courage" entered sales charts in Canada and France, and received positive reviews from music critics.
+"Courage" entered the sales charts in Canada and France, and received positive reviews from music critics.
 The black and white music video premiered on 13 November 2019.
 In March 2020, the song was sent to radio in Quebec.

 Background and release

 "Courage" was written by Stephan Moccio, Erik Alcock and Liz Rodrigues.
-It was produced by Moccio.
-Together with the songs "Imperfections" and "Lying Down", it was released as a digital download on 18 September 2019, the day Dion started her Courage World Tour, promoting her album Courage.
+It was produced by Moccio, who previously co-wrote Dion's 2002 single, "A New Day Has Come".
 "Courage" is an emotional piano ballad, dealing with the loss of a loved one.
-Previously, Moccio co-wrote for Dion her 2002 single, "A New Day Has Come".
+Together with "Imperfections" and "Lying Down", the song was released as a digital download on 18 September 2019, the day Dion started her Courage World Tour, promoting the Courage album.